famedly/famedly-sync/README.md

 ## Deployment

-The easiest way to deploy this tool is using our published docker container through our [composefile](./docker-compose.yaml).
+The easiest way to run this tool is using our published docker container through our [composefile](./docker-compose.yaml).

 To prepare for use, we need to provide a handful of files in an `opt`